solo-io/supergloo/docs/content/guides/wasm_meshctl.md

 ## Before you begin

 To illustrate these concepts, we will assume that you have already followed the [Wasm Extension Guide for Gloo Mesh Enterprise]({{% versioned_link_path fromRoot="/guides/wasm_extension/#ensure-the-enterprise-extender-feature-is-enabled" %}}) to get all the necessary components ready for the deploy step.
+In particular, you will need to have installed Gloo Mesh Enterprise and registered your clusters such that the `enterprise-extender` is running on the management cluster and `wasm-agent` is available on registered clusters; `meshctl-wasm` will take care of the rest.

 You will also need the wasm plugin for `meshctl`.
 It can be installed by running the following one-liner: